 Being civil does not mean being a pushover.
 Being civil involves knowing how to disagree agreeably and without launching personal attacks and being difficult for the sake of spite.
 One of the first signs someone is a real professional with good manners is how they listen to you.
 If you were to call a dozen law firms, how many people will let you finish and how many assume they know what you are going to say and interrupt?

 The person who interrupts the most might be the one who tries to win the favor of others by being the most boisterous, the one who says they have seen it all before and have ultimate confidence in their winning ability.
 The problem with this personality type is they can miss things because they are not paying as close attention as they could.
 This person might make odd decisions and exhibit questionable judgement.

 Outside of having a sixth sense for civility and professional reasonableness, you may use other methods to research the reputation of a family law attorney.
 Reading testimonial comments on sites such as Avvo.com are helpful because you can read what other people thought of someone; the positive comments are often a reliable signal of who you may be hiring.
 Generally, positive word of mouth and consistent positive statements about people can suggest that someone has good character and is civil with one another professionally.
 When attitude and civility matters, be aware of the importance of finding a high-quality lawyer with class.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into family law practice.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into family law practice.